-How To Make An App That Links To Your Website
+How to Make an App That Links to Your Website

 More people today access the internet on mobile devices, over desktop.
 And of those people, most prefer to use mobile apps.
 Apps provide a more powerful and more convenient user experience, specifically tailored for mobile devices and touchscreens.